eldher/datasciencecoursera/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-First, clear the workspace and load needed packages, set working dir.
-Downloaded and unzipped in folder, replace with your own.
+First download the dataset, unzip it, and place this code in the same folder, clear the workspace and load needed packages, set working directory.

 ```R
 rm( list = ls(all = T))